Attendance and Absence

 - Children that arrive late are developing bad habits.
 It sets up your child for the future; whether at primary school, secondary school, college or work.
 They could lose their place or job if they think it is acceptable to be late.

-The school day starts at 8.55am.
+Classroom doors open at 8.40 and lessons begin at 8.45.
 The register is taken twice a day; once at the start of the morning session and once at the start of the afternoon session.
-Children will receive a late mark if they are not in class by 9.00am.
-The register officially closes at 9.30am, after which time pupils arriving without good reason will be marked as U which counts as a legal absence.
+Children will receive a late mark if they are not in class by 8.50am.
+The register officially closes at 9.15am, after which time pupils arriving without good reason will be marked as U which counts as a legal absence.

 For any pupils where punctuality continues to be a problem, parents/carers are invited in to meet with the Pastoral Lead Mrs Cavanagh.